inarix/potential-fortnight/README.md

 # potential-fortnight
-Auto generated name for Loki integration tests run as Argo workflow
+Auto generated name for Loki integration tests run as Argo workflow.

-**WARNING**: Since This github action is the logical following ``bookish-happiness`` Github Action, It is required to launch this one in a ``mt-exported-XXX`` repo with a ``.env``
+**WARNING**: Since This github action is the logical following ``bookish-happiness`` Github Action, It is required to launch this one in a ``mt-exported-XXX`` repo with a ``.env``.

 ## Inputs

 ### > `modelInstanceId`
 Id of the registered model that has been deployed to ArgoCD.
-Required since this is a paramater for the ```argo submit``` command in the entrypoint.sh
+Required since this is a paramater for the ```argo submit``` command in the entrypoint.sh.

 ### > `argoServer` (Optionnal)
-Endpoint of the ArgoWorflow server (default: argo.inarix.com)
+Endpoint of the ArgoWorflow server (default: argo.inarix.com).

 ### > `workflowTemplateName` (Optionnal)
-Name of the Argo WorflowTemplate to launch.(default: workflowtemplate/wt-model-deploy-non-regression)
+Name of the Argo WorflowTemplate to launch.(default: workflowtemplate/wt-model-deploy-non-regression).

 ## Outputs

 ### > `results`

-String representation of the Workflow results
+String representation of the Workflow results.

+## Required environment variable

+### > `CLUSTER_NAME`

+Name of the AWS cluster with ArgoWorflow server.
+This will be required to create the ``KUBECONFIG`` needed to launch ``argo submit`` command.

+### > `AWS_ACCESS_KEY_ID`

+AWS access key related to AWS IAM user  which can connect to the AWS cluster with ArgoServer.

+### > `AWS_SECRET_ACCESS_KEY`

+AWS secret key related to AWS IAM user which can connect to the AWS cluster with ArgoServer.

 ## Example usage
 ```yaml